March 28, 2023

 Within a few days after the theft scammersshared the proceeds of fraudulent BTC and spent money on luxury goods and casino games.
 In addition to imprisonment, defendants must pay $ 184,511 in fines.

-The other day, a US citizen was sentenced to 13 years forcryptocurrency terrorism financing.
-In addition, the Seattle District Court recently convicted former Microsoft employee Vladimir Kvashchuk of fraud and laundering stolen funds through cryptocurrency mixers.
+Recently, a US citizen was sentenced to 13 years forfinancing terrorism with cryptocurrencies.
+In addition, the Seattle District Court recently found former Microsoft employee Vladimir Kvashchuk guilty of fraud and laundering stolen funds through cryptocurrency mixers.
 He faces up to 20 years in prison.